helxplatform/helx-docs/appstore.rst

 Authentication
 **************

 Authentication is concerned with verifying the identity of a principal and is distinct from determining what actions tha principal is entitled to take in the system.
-We use the OpenID Connect (OIDC) protocol federate user identities from an OIDC identity provider (IdP) like Google or GitHub.
-The OIDC protocol is integrated into the system via open source connectors for the Django enviornment.
-This approach entails configuring the application within the platform of each IdP to permit and execute the OIDC handshake.
+We use OAuth 2.0 facilitated by django allauth framework to integrate Google and GitHub login into the application.
+In addition SAML based login is also supported for integration with institutional single sign on as needed.

 **************
 Authorization